Degrees of freedom of a quadratic scalar-nonmetricity theory: Perturbative analysis of the number of degrees of freedom

 It is clear that the Hessian matrix becomes degenerate in STEGR with $\mathrm{rank}\bm{H}_{\mathrm{STEGR}}=1$.
 This means there is only one dynamical degree of freedom for the scalar perturbations as expected.

 Then we turn to the vector case.
 As in case V, we find that the kinetic terms of the vector perturbations identically vanish after solving the variable $S^{i}$.
 To conclude, in case VI, generally there are 5 DOFs (3 scalar and 2 tensor) at the linear order in perturbations.
 In the special case of STEGR, there are 3 DOFs (1 scalar and 2 tensor) at the linear order in perturbations.
-Comparing with the nonperturbative Hamiltonian analysis in Sec. \ref{sec:sec_cons}, the reduced number of modes visible at quadratic order on a FLRW background indicates that some DOFs are strongly coupled on this background.
+As we will see in Sec. \ref{sec:sec_cons}, there is a discrepancy between the nonperturbative Hamiltonian analysis and the number of modes visible at quadratic order on FLRW.
+This suggests that some modes have vanishing quadratic kinetic terms and thus are strongly coupled on FLRW background.
+Generally, such modes will acquire kinetic terms beyond quadratic order on FLRW and/or become dynamical already at linear order on less symmetric backgrounds.